 What About Online Universities and Colleges?

 As the popularity of distance learning grows by leaps and bounds, online universities have sprung up to meet the demand.
 Accreditation is just as important to these schools as it is to their brick-and-mortar counterparts, and perhaps more so.
-Part of the reason for this is because almost anything can be bought or sold on the internet, and that’s always a risk of fraud for the buyer.
+Part of the reason for this is that almost anything can be bought or sold on the internet, and that’s always a risk of fraud for the buyer.
 The DOE has responded by publishing a list of distance education accreditation agencies, which is easy to find on internet search engines.
 Additionally, many established accreditation agencies now include accreditation for distance learning “annexes” of brick-and-mortar institutions in the application process.

 Are There Fake Accrediting Agencies?